TWMProgrammer/HugoWebsite/content/posts/quotes.md

 > "I love revenge.
 Absolutely.
 That's a bad thing to do?
 No it's not.
 That bad thing to do is to allow bad actors to exist without concequences"

 > "This is the problem.
-Guys don't have enought girls to have sex with and girls don't have enough guys to have relationship with"
+Guys don't have enough girls to have sex with and girls don't have enough guys to have relationships with"

 > "No. You don't listen to the experts, you listen to their experts"